gillianbc/knitting/Stripy Soft Sweater.md

 Do some stocking stitch for a few inches.
 **Decrease For Waist**
-Dec 1st each side, 5 sts from edge - every 8 rows * 1
+Dec 1st each side, 5 sts from edge - every 8 rows x 1
-Dec 1st each side, 5 sts from edge - every 6 rows *
+Dec 1st each side, 5 sts from edge - every 6 rows x 6
+Total dec = 14 sts.
+92 sts remain.

+**Continue Straight**

 **Increase for Bust**